buhrmi/buhrmi/README.md

 - Browser-based game development
 - Blockchain development

+Also, I'm available for hire.
+Should you hire me?
+Well, yeah.
 Feel free to send a DM or email and let's talk about your ideas.